datalakehouse/docs/docs/products/m3db/index.rst

 M3 is a specialized time series store which is a great choice if your organization has a very large volume of metrics to handle, and it can be used as part of your observability solution.
 It is optimized for storing and serving time series through associated pairs of times and values.
 It also provides a reverse index of time series.

 .. note::
-   DLH offers M3 because we ourselves needed a solution that would work with the size of our own metrics - and we love it!
+   datalakehouse offers M3 because we ourselves needed a solution that would work with the size of our own metrics - and we love it!

 Read more about `the M3 components <https://m3db.io/docs/overview/components/>`_.

-Get started with DLH for M3
+Get started with datalakehouse for M3
 -----------------------------

-Take your first steps with DLH for M3 by following our :doc:`getting-started` article, or browse through our full list of articles:
+Take your first steps with datalakehouse for M3 by following our :doc:`getting-started` article, or browse through our full list of articles:

 .. panels::